kappter/blocktime/README.markdown

    - Select a target day from the "Copy Day" dropdown and tap/click "Copy Current Day" to duplicate the current day’s schedule.
    - Enter a name (e.g., "Work") in the "Save Day Type" input and tap/click "Save Day Type" to store the current day’s schedule.
    - Select a saved day type from the "Apply Day Type" dropdown and tap/click "Apply Day Type" to populate the current day.
-   - Tap/click "Save Schedule" to download a `BlockTime_Schedule.json` file.
+   - Tap/click "Save Schedule" to download a `BlockTime_Schedule.json` file (includes resolution).
-   - Upload a `BlockTime_Schedule.json` file via the file input to load a saved schedule.
+   - Upload a `BlockTime_Schedule.json` file via the file input to load a saved schedule, including the correct resolution.
    - Tap/click "Undo Last Action" to revert the last block placement, day copy, or day type application.
 3. **Generate Report**:
    - Enter your name in the report section.